awsdocs/amazon-rekognition-developer-guide/doc_source/API_Celebrity.md

 Required: No

  ** KnownGender **   <a name="rekognition-Type-Celebrity-KnownGender"></a>
 The known gender identity for the celebrity that matches the provided ID\.
+The known gender identity can be Male, Female, Nonbinary, or Unlisted\.
 Type: [ KnownGender ](API_KnownGender.md) object
 Required: No